vidisha999/Developing-a-Scalable-Machine-Learning-Framework-for-Healthcare-Analytics-Using-Snowflake-and-AWS/README.md

  ![xgb](Images/feature_eng2.png)
          ***Image 2: Feature importances obtained using xgbRegressor***

-Since most features had small values for the feature impotance, a union of features from bothe models which had only an ipmortance above 0.01 was selected as the final list of features for the model building.
+Since most features had small values for the feature impotance, a union of features from both models that had an importance above 0.01 is selected as the final list of features for the model building and it is saved as a [pickle file](model_building_retraining_artifacts/MODEL_FEATS.pkl) for the future use during scoring and retraining processes.
+A dataframe containing the final list of features and target variable "LOS" is saved as a seperate [pickle file](model_building_retraining_artifacts/MODEL_training_data_with_final_features.pkl) for future use.
 The following features are selected as the final list;

 `{'ADMISSION_MONTH_Nov', 'ADMISSION_DAY_Tue', 'ADMISSION_DAY_Thu', 'ILLNESS_BEDGRADE_Extreme-1', 'AGE_41-50', 'ADMISSION_MONTH_Oct', 'ADMISSION_DAY_Wed', 'VISITORS_WITH_PATIENT', 'CITY_CODE_HOSPITAL_7', 'WARD_TYPE_P', 'AVAILABLE_EXTRA_ROOMS_IN_HOSPITAL','AGE_71-80' 'WARD_TYPE_Q','ADMISSION_DEPOSIT', 'AGE_31-40', 'BED_GRADE_2', 'TYPE_OF_ADMISSION_Trauma', 'CITY_CODE_PATIENT_8', 'ADMISSION_DAY_Mon', 'TYPE_OF_ADMISSION_Emergency','ADMISSION_DAY_Fri', 'CITY_CODE_HOSPITAL_2', 'ADMISSION_DAY_Sun', 'ADMISSION_DAY_Sat', 'WARD_TYPE_S',
  'SEVERITY_OF_ILLNESS_Minor'}`
+## Model Building - AWS Sagemaker

+Using the **'MODEL_training_data_with_final_features.pkl'** file saved during feature selection,

 ## Retraining pipeline
 ![retraining pipeline](Images/retraining.png)